On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Preliminaries and Related Work

 \underline{\emph{Tensor Decompositions and Tensor Rank.}} Extending the definition of tensor rank from rank 1 to rank $k$ for $k > 1$ has significant difficulties, resulting in multiple definitions of tensor rank.
 Two of the most natural notions of tensor rank that are considered in this paper are \begin{enumerate} \item \textbf{[CP]} A tensor $\tX \in \R^{n_1 \times n_2 \dots n_d}$ is said to be of \emph{{CP rank}}-$r$ if it can be expressed as a sum of $r$ rank-1 tensors.
 That is, if $\exists \ \vx_{ij} \in \R^{n_i}$ for all $i \in [d]$ and $j \in [r]$ such that

-While this decomposition of a tensor into vectors is very convenient, such minimal $r$ is NP-hard to find or even verify for a given tensor, also, one cannot guarantee even approximate orthogonality of the factor vectors.
+While this decomposition of a tensor into vectors is very convenient, such a minimal $r$ is NP-hard to find or even verify for a given tensor.
+Additionally, one cannot guarantee even approximate orthogonality of the factor vectors.
 This motivates alternate definitions of the tensor rank.

 \item \textbf{[HOSVD]} Given a tensor $\tX\in \R^{n_1 \times \dots \times n_d}$, the \emph{Tucker decomposition} of $\tX$ consists of a core tensor $\tC \in \R^{r_1 \times \dots \times r_d}$ and matrices $\mat{U}_i \in \R^{n_i \times r_i}$ for $i \in [d]$ where